Stocks rise as Trump tweets on stimulus keep market spinning

 In the longer term, many investors say a big stimulus package may still be possible regardless of what Trump says.
 A Democratic sweep of the upcoming elections would likely clear the way for a big government program after the transfer of power, and Wall Street has begun to see a blue wave as more likely than before.

-United Airlines Holdings rose 6%, American Airlines Group climbed 4% and Delta Air lines pulled 3.6% higher.
+United Airlines Holdings rose 3.9%, American Airlines Group climbed 4.1% and Delta Air Lines pulled 3% higher.

-Other areas of the stock market that would benefit most from a strengthening economy were also helping to lead the way.
-Raw-material producers, banks, and industrial companies had the biggest gains among the 11 sectors that make up the S&P 500.
+The S&P 500 rose broadly, with technology stocks making the biggest gains.
+Other areas that would benefit most from a strengthening economy were also climbing, including retailers and travel-related companies.

+“The market’s just been relentlessly led by long-duration growth stocks,” said Barry Bannister, head of institutional equity strategy at Stifel.
+“The big question is are we going to see some signs of a shift to economic growth beneficiaries.”

+The economy experienced a sharp rebound shortly after the initial shock from shutdowns, but that recovery is slowing and there may be some lasting damage that will be difficult to overcome.

+“What we're seeing now is some lasting damage to personal services, employment prospects and the widening of gaps that feed a political maelstrom that is not good for the future,” Bannister said.

-The yield on the 10-year Treasury ticked up to 0.77% from 0.76% late Tuesday.
+The yield on the 10-year Treasury rose to 0.78% from 0.76% late Tuesday.
 It had slid following Trump’s initial tweets, after climbing to its highest level since June.

 AP Business Writer Elaine Kurtenbach contributed.